Adaptations of Sherlock Holmes: Film

 Basil Rathbone and Nigel Bruce played Holmes and Watson in The Hound of the Baskervilles, which launched a 14-film series.
 Rathbone is regarded as the Holmes of his generation.

 Peter Cushing played Sherlock Holmes in the 1959 film The Hound of the Baskervilles as part of Hammer Horror.
 This was the first depiction of Holmes in colour.
 He later portrayed Holmes alongside Nigel Stock as Dr Watson in a 16 part BBC television series in 1968.

 A Study in Terror is a 1965 British thriller film directed by James Hill and starring John Neville as Sherlock Holmes and Donald Houston as Dr. Watson.
 It is the first film in which the sleuth investigates the Jack the Ripper murders.

 In the 1970 film The Private Life of Sherlock Holmes, Holmes is portrayed by Robert Stephens, Dr. John H. Watson by Colin Blakely and Mycroft Holmes by Christopher Lee.
 Lee had previously played Sherlock in the 1962 film, Sherlock Holmes and the Deadly Necklace.

 The 1971 film They Might Be Giants explores the premise of a deranged man who believes himself to be Sherlock Holmes, with a psychiatrist becoming his Watson.

 In 1975, Gene Wilder made his directorial debut with the comedy The Adventure of Sherlock Holmes' Smarter Brother, which he also wrote and starred in.
-Wilder played the bumbling jealous younger brother of Holmes trying to solve a case in which a young dance hall girl (Madeline Kahn) is being blackmailed.
+Wilder played the bumbling jealous younger brother of Holmes (played by Douglas Wilmer) trying to solve a case in which a young dance hall girl (Madeline Kahn) is being blackmailed.
 The cast also included Marty Feldman and Dom DeLuise.

 In 1976, The Seven-Per-Cent Solution was released, adapted from the novel of the same name which was written as a pastiche by the American writer Nicholas Meyer.
 The film sees Sherlock Holmes being treated for a cocaine addiction with the help of Sigmund Freud.